 Immunostimulants increase or “stimulate” the body’s immune system, which encourages the body to begin fighting illness.

-In Crohn's patients, azathioprine has been found to reduce the risk of recurrence over a six month to two-year period.
-Research has also shown that azathioprine may reduce the need for steroid treatment, which causes uncomfortable side effects.
+Azathioprine has been found to reduce the risk of recurrence of Crohn’s flare-ups over a six month to two-year period.
+Research published in the journal Gut has also shown that azathioprine may reduce the need for steroid treatment.
+This is an important discovery because steroids can cause uncomfortable side effects.
 However, the long-term effects have not yet been proven in research.

 Things to Keep in Mind

 Immunomodulators can help combat symptoms related to Crohn's disease, but they interfere with your body’s ability to fight infection.
 While taking immunomodulators, pay attention to any signs of infection, such as fever or chills.
 If you develop these symptoms, contact your doctor immediately.

 Any time you are taking immunomodulators, be sure to get your blood tested regularly for signs of damage to your bones and internal organs.

 Some immunomodulators may be OK to take during pregnancy, but you should not start a new medication during pregnancy.
 You should talk to your doctor if you are pregnant or may become pregnant.
 This applies to both men and women participating in conception.